rsleiberin/janus/frontend/src/components/component_overview.md

 ### Molecules

 #### MVP
+**Call to Action Buttons**
+  - **ShopCTAButton**
+    - A dynamic and visually engaging button specifically tailored for e-commerce actions like 'Buy Now' or 'Add to Cart'.
+It features a design that blends modern trends with high-contrast, memorable colors for standout visibility.
+Responsive and optimized for mobile use, it includes subtle animations for interactive elements and is customizable through design tokens for colors, typography, and shadows.

 - **Social Sharing Buttons** - For sharing content on social media platforms
 - **User Ratings and Reviews** - Displaying and collecting user ratings and feedback
 - **E-commerce Product Cards** - For showcasing products with image, price, and actions